Billify-VOF/billify-prototype/docs/design /nfr/SYSTEM_REQUIREMENTS.md

         - WAL logs ~500MB
         - Indexes (~30%) ~ 100MB/month

-**A basic, regular digital ocean PostgreSQL database server** with the following system specifications meets these initial requirements:
+**A basic, regular Digital Ocean PostgreSQL database server** with the following system specifications meets these initial requirements:
 - 1GB RAM
 - 1vCPU
 - 10GB disk space

 Over time, the database server requirements will need to be scaled with more users and data.
-- Digital ocean allows to scale up CPUs, RAM and storage at any time to support growth.
+- Digital Ocean allows to scale up CPUs, RAM and storage at any time to support growth.

 ## Object storage requirements

-The object storage requirements for the the Billify MVP **assuming 10 initial users** should meet the following requirements:
+The object storage requirements for the Billify MVP **assuming 10 initial users** should meet the following requirements:
 - File storage: 600MB (monthly)
 - Upload/download of files: 1800MB (monthly)
     - 600MB/month uploads
     - 1.2GB/month downloads (assuming each file is accessed twice)

-**One digital ocean spaces bucket** with the following specifications meet these initial requirements:
+**One Digital Ocean spaces bucket** with the following specifications meet these initial requirements:
 - 250GB storage
 - 1TB outbound transfer